aurbac/workshop-containers-cdk-react-amplify/docs/prepare-your-development-environment-and-create-dynamodb-table.md

 aws iam get-role --role-name "AWSServiceRoleForECS" || aws iam create-service-linked-role --aws-service-name "ecs.amazonaws.com"
 ```

-## 3. Create a DynamoDB table to store the messages
+## 3. Create a DynamoDB Table to store the messages

 3.1\.
 Inside your Cloud9 environment got to the **db** folder.